 There is no cure for Noonan syndrome.
 However, some specific symptoms and problems caused by the syndrome can be treated.
 Doctors monitor and repair heart defects as needed.

 Growth may be stimulated by treatment with growth hormone.
 After satisfactory growth, testosterone treatment may help boys whose testes are underdeveloped.
-Testosterone stimulates the development of a more masculine appearance.
-Estrogen therapy may be necessary for young women to develop typical adult characteristics.

 Children suspected of having Noonan syndrome should be screened for heart, vision, and hearing problems.

 Drugs Mentioned In This Article